akashwrites1120/cinetrace/README.md

-# CineTag
+# CineTrace

-CineTag is a modern, movie discovery application built with React and Vite.
+CineTrace is a modern, movie discovery application built with React and Vite.
 It allows users to search for movies, view details, and explore trending titles with a sleek, responsive interface.

 ## Features